-This report presents the TCFD climate-related financial disclosures for each of the four Life Companies (together the 'Life Companies') under the FCA's ESG sourcebook section 2.1.5 R for entities with AUA exceeding £5bn.
+This report presents PUTM's TCFD climate-related financial disclosures under the FCA's ESG Sourcebook section 21.5 R for entities with AUM exceeding £5bn.

-As each entity operates under the Strategy, Governance and Risk management frameworks of the Group, there is alignment over how climate-related risks and opportunities are managed and embedded into processes.
-Each entity therefore places reliance on the Group TCFD climate-related disclosures when producing it's TCFD entity report, but only to the extent that the Group disclosures are relevant to the entity and cover the assets the firm administers as part of its in-scope business.
+As PUTM operates under the Strategy, Governance and Risk management frameworks of the Group, there is alignment over how climate-related risks and opportunities are managed and embedded into processes.
+PUTM therefore places reliance on the Group TCFD climate-related disclosures when producing its TCFD entity report, but only to the extent that the Group disclosures are relevant to the entity and cover the assets the firm manages as part of its in-scope business.

-The table below includes references to the location of the disclosures for the Life Companies where reliance is placed on the Group TCFD disclosures located within the 'Sustainability review' section of the Group ARA, supplemented by TCFD entity-level disclosures where appropriate.
+The table below includes references to the location of the disclosures for PUTM where reliance is placed on the Group TCFD disclosures located within the' Sustainability review' section of Group ARA, supplemented by TCFD entity-level disclosures where appropriate.